 Developer Demand and Market Position

 While Angular has lost some ground to React and Vue among startups, it remains a top choice in corporate environments.
-In 2025, its use is particularly strong in industries where regulations, strict coding standards, and long-term maintainability are non-negotiable.
+Its use is particularly strong in industries where regulations, strict coding standards, and long-term maintainability are non-negotiable.

 Vue.js: The Progressive Framework